Film MFA Application Process

 Conway, Arkansas 72035-0001

-For more information on the Graduate School requirements, contact Brenda Herring in the Graduate Office at 501-450-3124, firstname.lastname@example.org.
+For more information on the Graduate School requirements, contact Colleen Elliott in the Graduate Office at 501-450-3124, firstname.lastname@example.org.

-Program Requirements: In addition to the graduate school application and fee, GRE scores, and transcripts, students applying to the MFA program in Digital Filmmaking must also submit the following:
+In addition to the graduate school application, fee, and transcripts, students applying to the MFA program in Film must also submit the following:

-4. A portfolio of creative work: either visual—video, film work, or photographs (DVD preferred); or written—screenplays, stage plays, or fiction.
+- Supplemental (highly recommended): A portfolio of creative work, either visual (video or film work, photographs) or written (screenplays, stage plays, or fiction)

-Materials may be submitted by e-mail to email@example.com or mailed to:
+Materials may be submitted by e-mail to email@example.com or, if necessary, mailed to:

 201 Donaghey Avenue, SRH 216